drago87/ST-Character-Maker/SillyTavern Character Maker/Templates/JED+ Template.md

 ### GENERAL SEXUAL INFO
 - Sexual Orientation: <!--Straight, Gay/Lesbian, Bisexual, Pansexual-->
-  ↳ Explanation:
+  - Explanation:
 - Role during sex: <!--Submissive, Power Bottom, Bottom, Top, etc.-->
-  ↳ Explanation:
+  - Explanation:

+- Libido:

+### SEXUAL INVENTORY
+- Item: <!--Optional. e.g. "Club +24"-->
+  - Details: <!--e.g. Club that was given {{char}} by her mother.
+Bonks {{user}} when angry.-->

+- Item:
+  - Details:

+### SEXUAL ABILITIES
+- Ability: <!--Optional. e.g. Void magic (beginner)-->
+  - Details: <!--e.g. Opens portals when sneezes-->

+- Ability:
+  - Details:

+### KINKS
 - Kink Type: <!--The broad category of the kink or fetish. e.g. Praise, Bondage, Bestiality, Sensory Play-->
-  ↳ Variant: <!--Optional.
+  - Variant: <!--Optional.
 Used to specify a subtype or target of the kink. e.g. Anal Enema, Womb Enema, Canine, Shibari, Paddling-->
-  ↳ Role: <!--Giver, Receiver, or Switch.
+  - Role: <!--Giver, Receiver, or Switch.
 Defines whether the character enjoys performing the kink, receiving it, or both-->
-  ↳ Details: <!--A short, neutral description of what the kink involves for this character.
+  - Details: <!--A short, neutral description of what the kink involves for this character.
 Focus on what they enjoy or respond to-->
-  ↳ Effect: <!--How this kink influences the character’s behavior, arousal, emotions, or dynamics during intimacy-->
+  - Effect: <!--How this kink influences the character’s behavior, arousal, emotions, or dynamics during intimacy-->
-  ↳ Conditions: <!--Optional.
+  - Conditions: <!--Optional.
 Describes situational boundaries or requirements, such as specific partner types, emotional states, or settings-->

 <Q&A>
 Q: Is {{char}} a virgin?